 21 April 2023

-In general, it is true that air pollution is lower in the countryside than in the city.
-However, although the countryside may have less traffic and industrial activity than urban areas, it is not completely safe.
+Although the countryside may have less traffic and industrial activity than urban areas, it is not completely safe.
 Here are a few reasons why:

 What can we do to help reduce air pollution in the countryside?